 This will surprise the travelers’ world on the 9th – 12th November 2017.

 As the festival will bring together people from international travel communities to engage in different meaningful discoveries, some International performers, artist, musicians, speakers, backpackers, bloggers, authors and festivalgoers from inside and outside the travel sphere will gather in Tangier, Morocco to commemorate the legendary journey and to honor the world’s greatest traveler of premodern time, Ibn Battuta and to continue keeping his legacy alive.
-Highlighting the legacy of renowned traveler Ibn Battuta, the Festival has been organized to celebrate the Morocco’s rich culture and heritage, promote travel, and engage people from different parts of the world.
+Highlighting the legacy of renowned traveler Ibn Battuta, the Festival has been organized to celebrate Morocco’s rich culture and heritage, promote travel, and engage people from different parts of the world.
 Inspired by the great Ibn Battuta, his journey, and his special character: Travel is the language of peace.

 Characteristics of Ibn Battuta traveling

 A Muslim scholar from Morocco named Muhammad Ibn e Battuta was a great traveler.
 He started his journey for almost 30 years and went on the excursions that are called Rihla.
 The travel included almost the whole Islamic world as well as the Indian and Chinese subcontinent.
-After this entire traveling, he came back to the homeland Morocco and provided the details of his complete journey to Ibn Juzay.
+After this entire traveling, he came back to the homeland of Morocco and provided the details of his complete journey to Ibn Juzay.

 He is the only traveler who is famous for visiting every land of Muslim ruler at his given time.
 The most significant of these places are Byzantium, Ceylon (Sri Lanka at present), South Russia and China.
-The overall traveling distance covered by him was almost of 75,000 miles.
+The overall traveling distance covered by him was almost 75,000 miles.
 This was the area that was not covered by any other traveler by that time.
-He spent his whole life in traveling and made a valuable contribution to the world of traveling.
+He spent his whole life traveling and made a valuable contribution to the world of traveling.

 Start of journey